MaxVerheyen/jekyll-theme-chirpy/.container/_posts/2020-07-10-setting-up-virtual-hosts-in-mamp.md

 tags: [Localhost, MAMP, Apache]
 ---

 By following these steps you will be able to set up custom domains and remove the :8888 from you localhost domain.
-When you are developing locally it's a good idea to run your site on the same domain as where it will be moved to when going live.
+When you are developing locally it's a good idea to run your site on a similar domain compared to your live environment.

 ## Configure your ports